ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ```

 For further information here is a documentation for the time library: https://docs.python.org/3/library/time.html.
-In short the format for parsing the String takes certain directives which start with a % character.
-For Example %Y stands for year.
+In short, the format for parsing the String takes certain directives which start with a % character.
+For Example %Y stands for the year.

 A possible way to solve the task is to create a new list and iterate over the packets and if there is one between the dates it will be put into the list.
 If you use Scapy to access the date of a packet, it is given in seconds from January 1, 1970, 00:00:00 at UTC.
 This can be converted with the time library in a date format.
 The library provides a function called localtime which converts the seconds in a date.
 Illustrated by this code: